Degenerate parabolic stochastic partial differential equations: Quasilinear case: Existence for nondegenerate case--- Lipschitz continuous

-As the first step towards the existence part of Theorem \ref{thm:main}, we prove existence of a weak solution to \eqref{eq} under three additional hypotheses.
-Recall that once this claim is verified, Theorem \ref{thm:main} follows immediately as any weak solution to \eqref{eq} is also a kinetic solution to \eqref{eq}, due to Subsection \ref{subsec:formulation}.
-Throughout this section, we suppose that \begin{enumerate} \item[(H1)] $u_0\in L^p(\Omega;C^5(\mt^N))$, for all $p\in[1,\infty)$, \item[(H2)] $A$ is positive definite, i.e. $A\geq\tau \mathrm{I}$, \item[(H3)] $B$ is Lipschitz continuous hence it has linear growth $|B(\xi)|\leq L(1+|\xi|)$. \end{enumerate} In the following sections, we will show how we may relax all these assumptions one after the other.
+As the first step toward the existence part of Theorem~\ref{thmmain}, we prove existence of a weak solution to \eqref{eq} under three additional hypotheses.
+Recall that once this claim is verified, Theorem~\ref{thmmain} follows immediately as any weak solution to \eqref{eq} is also a kinetic solution to \eqref{eq}, due to Section~\ref{subsecformulation}.
+Throughout this section, we suppose that: \begin{longlist}[(H3)] \item[(H1)] $u_0\in L^p(\Omega;C^5(\mathbb{T}^N))$, for all $p\in [1,\infty)$, \item[(H2)] $A$ is positive definite, that is, $A\geq\tau\mathrm{I}$, \item[(H3)] $B$ is Lipschitz continuous hence it has linear growth $|B(\xi)|\leq L(1+|\xi|)$. \end{longlist} In the following sections, we will show how we may relax all these assumptions one after the other.

 Let us approximate \eqref{eq} by